ismaelbelghiti/Tigwi/Misc/API/Spec.md

 ###Informations
 * In **URL**, _accountName_ is the name of the account whose subscriptions you want to get.
 * In **URL**, _accountId_ is the unique identifier of the account whose subscriptions you want to get.
 * In **URL**, _numberOfSubscriptions_ is the number of subscriptions you want to get.
-It is optional and default is set to 20.
+It is optional and default value is set to 20.
 * In **Response**, _Size_ is the number of subscription returned (different from _numberOfSubscriptions_ if there are not enough subscriptions to provide).
 * If you're not authorized, you will only receive subscriptions from lists that the owner has declared public.